-#SaveMalec: What TV shows can learn from the LGBTQI representation in ‘Shadowhunters’
+How TV shows can learn from the LGBTQI stories in ‘Shadowhunters’

-As the song goes – love is a battlefield.
+As the song goes: “Love is a Battlefield”.
 This phrase certainly rings true in the unrelenting battle to see Shadowhunters return to our screens.
 This pride month, it’s high time we celebrated Shadowhunters for its great LGBTQI representation – again.

-Since Freeform dropped the fantasy saga in June, the ShadowFam has been busy with online campaigns, renting billboards in Times Square, placing ads in Seoul’s subway, and renting #SaveShadowhunters pedicabs at the SDCC.
-Not to mention raising over $21,000 for the LGBTQI crisis charity The Trevor Project.
+Since Freeform dropped the fantasy saga last June, the ShadowFam has been busy with online campaigns, renting billboards in Times Square, placing ads in Seoul’s subway, and renting #SaveShadowhunters pedicabs at the SDCC . . . not to mention raising over $50,000 for the LGBTQI crisis charity The Trevor Project.

 Anything the fans can do to support the show and each other, they’ll do it.
 So yes, it’s a struggle and the battlefield to fight the demons of TV can seem ruthless.
 But in the case of the Shadowhunters fandom, love, patience, and kindness prevail.

 There are so many reasons the show should be picked up and continued past the second half of the third season, which is set for release sometime next year.
 S3a was the most riveting, action-packed, and tumultuous set of episodes yet and it’s clear there is a wealth of narrative to be explored within the Shadow World that could keep it going for ten seasons or more.